Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Spin-orbit coupling against

-We now study how these results change when we consider wires with an isosceles triangular cross-section as the ones studied in Sec.~\ref{Sec:Deviation}.
-We consider a SOI FinFET in the DRA orientation and in Fig.~\ref{fig:alpha_inhom_6_ISO}, we compare the spin-orbit velocity in isosceles triangles with the same area $\sqrt{3}\tilde{L}^2/4$ and different aspect ratios $r=L_x/L_y$.
+We now study how these results change when we consider wires with an isosceles triangular cross-section as the ones studied in Sec.~\ref{Sec:SOHS}.
+We consider a FinFET in the DRA and in Fig.~\ref{fig:alpha_inhom_6_ISO}, we compare the spin-orbit velocity in isosceles triangles with the same area $\sqrt{3}\tilde{L}^2/4$ and different aspect ratios $r=L_x/L_y$.
 Here, we fully account for the SOHs and we use an effective side length of $\tilde{L}=20$~nm.
-In the top figures \ref{fig:alpha_inhom_6_ISO}a) and~\ref{fig:alpha_inhom_6_ISO}b), we show the spin-orbit velocity when the triangle is acute.
+In the top Figs.~\ref{fig:alpha_inhom_6_ISO}a) and~\ref{fig:alpha_inhom_6_ISO}b), we show the spin-orbit velocity when the triangle is narrow.
 When $r=0.8$, the spin-orbit coupling is still suppressed when $\delta\!E_{yy}=c_{yy} \delta\!E_{xx}/c_{xx}=-\delta\!E_{xx}$ (purple line), but when the ratio $|c_{yy} /c_{xx}|\lesssim 1$, the spin-orbit coupling does not vanish and the charge noise sweet spot is removed.
 Even worse, when $r=0.7$, the spin-orbit coupling vanishes only when the ratio $|c_{yy} /c_{xx}|\gg 1$, away from the limit studied in the main text.
-In the bottom figures \ref{fig:alpha_inhom_6_ISO}c) and~\ref{fig:alpha_inhom_6_ISO}d), we show the spin-orbit velocity when the triangle is obtuse.
-In contrast to the acute triangle, here the spin-orbit coupling vanishes for any values of the ratio $|c_{yy} /c_{xx}|$.
+In the bottom Figs.~\ref{fig:alpha_inhom_6_ISO}c) and~\ref{fig:alpha_inhom_6_ISO}d), we show the spin-orbit velocity when the triangle is wide.
+In contrast to the narrow triangle, here the spin-orbit coupling vanishes for any values of the ratio $|c_{yy} /c_{xx}|$.
 By increasing $r$, we observe that the line where $|\pmb{v}|=0$ is pushed towards lower values of $\delta\!E$ and when $r=1.5$, an additional line where the spin-orbit coupling vanishes appears.
-However, we also note that the maximal amplitude of the spin-orbit velocity in these devices decreases compared to the equilateral triangle case, see Fig.~\ref{fig:alpha_inhom_6}c).
+However, we also note that the maximal spin-orbit velocity in these devices decreases compared to the equilateral FinFET, see Fig.~\ref{fig:alpha_inhom_6}c).